 - Combine the two.
 Allow to cool, divide into four portable containers and snip some chives over the top.
 Or eat immediately whilst warm.

 This month’s Vegetable Palette is all about the colours yellow and orange.
-As carrots are the main vegetable used here, I am sending this off to Shaheen over at Allotment 2 Kitchen.
+As carrots are the main vegetable used in these spiced roasted summer vegetables, I’m sending them off to Shaheen over at Allotment 2 Kitchen.

 Vanesther over at Bangers & Mash has given us free rain to use what spice we like for The Spice Trail as long as the finished dish is suitable for Beach & BBQ.
-Well this one is suitable for both.
+Well this roasted vegetable salad is suitable for both.

 If you’re fast and your carrots aren’t too dirty, you can just about make this in 30 minutes, so I’m also sending this off to Sarah at Maison Cupcake for Speedy Suppers.
 Happily, the theme is picnics.

-The addition of chives means I can send this off to Karen of Lavender and Lovage for her Cooking with Herbs event.
+The addition of chives means I can send this picnic vegetable grain salad off to Karen of Lavender and Lovage for her Cooking with Herbs event.